ML-SystemDesign/MLSystemDesign/Design_Doc_Examples/Magic_shaperoint_design.md

 ### **i.
 Serving architecture**

 On-premise services would be hosted as REST API services hosted in Docker containers and orchestrated by Kubernetes cluster.
+Chat service should support an option to stream a responce via https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events (default OpenAI tool to stream response).

 #### **Embedding service**